News & Resources

 This article has been updated from a previous version.

-On average, pre-owned vehicles are worth 34% more this year compared to 2021, according to a recent CBC news article.
+According to the CBC, it could take six to seven years for vehicle prices to return to the pre-pandemic standard.
 A worldwide shortage of semiconductor microchips for new vehicles marked the start of production delays back in 2020 and made used vehicles the next best thing.
 Hence, the inflation of used vehicle prices we still see today.

-Buying a used vehicle has advantages.
-Despite an inflated used car market, the purchase price of a used vehicle is still lower than that of a new car.
-Also, your car insurance rate may be less than what you would pay on a new vehicle.
-The cost of financing will likely be a lot less, too.
+However, buying a used vehicle still has its advantages.
+Despite an inflated used car market, the purchase price of a used vehicle is still generally lower than that of a new car.
+Also, your car insurance rate may be lower than what you would pay on a new vehicle.
+You may pay a lot less on financing, too.

-There are also, however, disadvantages to buying a used car.
+There are also drawbacks to buying a used car.
 The vehicle might need to be repaired more often, and you won’t know the vehicle’s history unless you do some research.
-Also, the warranty period may have ended, which could mean certain safety and convenience features you like might not be in the vehicle you buy.
+Also, the warranty period may have ended, which could mean certain safety and convenience features might not still be in the vehicle by the time you buy it.

 Steps to take when buying a used car